The Offshore Pollution Liability Association Ltd

 on the Demonstration of Financial Responsibility before Consent may be Granted for Exploration

-and Appraisal Wells on the UKCS" dated 12 December 2012 and Oil & Gas UK's "Guidelines to assist
+and Appraisal Wells on the UKCS" effective from 1 January 2013 and Oil & Gas UK's "Guidelines to assist

 licensees in demonstrating Financial Responsibility to DECC for the Consent of Exploration &